Covid 19 coronavirus: Victorian family's savage death notice

 While he's not mentioned by name, the "dictator" the notice is likely referring to is Premier Daniel Andrews, who has faced a barrage of criticism since announcing Victoria's lockdown exit plan on Sunday.

-Mr Andrews has been criticised by everyone from the PM to former football stars over his roadmap, which will see Victoria undergo a "slow and steady" easing of restrictions.
+Andrews has been criticised by everyone from the PM to former football stars over his roadmap, which will see Victoria undergo a "slow and steady" easing of restrictions.

 "All I can say to people is if anger and frustration were like a vaccine against this virus, then we would all be in a much better position," he told reporters this morning.